 There are plenty of great online resources for working with color, so rather than trying to list them I’ll direct you to David Airey’s Colour Tools, Palettes, Schemes and Theories and Carrie’s Pair Colors like a Pro in your next project.

 Earlier we talked about improving the usefulness of a sidebar by creating better navigation, but this can also apply to the primary navigation of the site.
 It’s possible to new pages or sections have been added to the blog that could be added to the navigation menu, or some of those items in the main navigation may not be necessary and could be improved.

 Most blogs already have navigation menus that include links to all the major pages on the site, but visual appeal and design is another area of possible improvement regarding navigation menus.
-Navigation is often one of the most noticeable and significant aspects of the design (see 50+ Gorgeous Navigation Menus and 50 Gorgeous Navigation Menus – Part II for inspiration).
+Navigation is often one of the most noticeable and significant aspects of the design.
 A more attractive menu could make big improvements to a theme overall.